veliovgroup/files-gridfs-autoform-example/README.md

 # AutoForm file upload with ostrio:files and GridFS integration

-This a working example of [ostrio:files](https://github.com/VeliovGroup/Meteor-Files) with easy integration for AutoForm nad moving the files to a custom GridFS bucket.
+This a working example of [ostrio:files](https://github.com/VeliovGroup/Meteor-Files) with easy integration for [AutoForm files](https://github.com/VeliovGroup/meteor-autoform-file) and moving the files to a custom GridFS bucket.

 This example shows